piercus/term-annotator/README.md

 ### Configuration

-Configuration paramenters for the term-annotator are strored in a json file that should be loaded once app is started.
+Configuration parameters for the term-annotator are strored in a json file that should be loaded once app is started.

 Configuration file should be shared with the annotator togehter with a data set before the annotation